jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencebayesianonesamplettest.md

 #### Equivalence Bayesian One Sample T-Test
 - The first column contains the dependent variable.
 - Model Comparison:
-   - $\delta$ $\in$ I vs. H1: This analysis pits the interval-null hypothesis to the unconstrained alternative hypothesis.
+   - $\delta$ $\in$ I vs. H1: Bayes factor to quantify evidence for the interval-null hypothesis to the unconstrained alternative hypothesis.
-   - $\delta$ $\notin$ I vs. H1: This analysis pits the outside the interval-null hypothesis to the unconstrained alternative hypothesis.
+   - $\delta$ $\notin$ I vs. H1: Bayes factor to quantify evidence for the hypothesis that the effect size is outside the interval-null to the unconstrained alternative hypothesis.
-   - $\delta$ $\in$ I vs. $\delta$ $\notin$ I: This analysis pits the interval-null hypothesis to the outside the interval-null hypothesis.
+   - $\delta$ $\in$ I vs. $\delta$ $\notin$ I: Bayes factor to quantify evidence for the interval-null hypothesis to the hypothesis that the effect size falls outside the interval-null.
-   - $\delta$ $\notin$ I vs. $\delta$ $\in$ I: This analysis pits the outside the interval-null hypothesis to the interval-null hypothesis.
+   - $\delta$ $\notin$ I vs. $\delta$ $\in$ I: Bayes factor to quantify evidence for the hypothesis that the effect size falls outside the interval-null to the interval-null hypothesis.
 - BF: The Bayes factor.
 - error %: The error of the numerical integration used for the computation of the Bayes factor.

 #### Descriptives
 - The first column contains the dependent variable.
-- Group: The levels of the grouping variable.
-- N: The sample size per group.
+- N: The sample size.
-- Mean: The mean of the dependent variable per group.
+- Mean: The mean of the dependent variable.
 - SD: Standard deviation of the mean.
 - SE: Standard error of the mean.
 - Credible interval: Central credible interval.
 Default is 95%.